Apogaea/voldb/README.md

 - **shift_length**: The length in units of time (currently hours) of the shift.
 - **owner**: The primary key of the shifts owner.

+## Shift Claiming: `/api/v2/shifts/:id/`

+A `PUT` or `PATCH` to the detail endpoint for a shift will allow you to *claim* it by specifying the claiming user's id as the `owner` field in the request data.

+You cannot modify a shift that is not claimed by you.

+Shifts with no owner can be claimed by anyone.

 ## Shift Grid `/api/v2/shift-grid/?s=1&s=2&s=3`

 Returns the shifts in grid format.